 Source: Daily Records

-Over at the Gracia neighborhood of Barcelona, rock fans usually congregate to get the latest, best, and even rarest finds at Discos 100.
+Over at the Gracia neighborhood, one of the liveliest districts of Barcelona, rock fans usually congregate to get the latest, best, and even rarest finds at Discos 100.
 Though they offer a multitude of genres here, rock is ultimately their piece de resistance.
 Hardcore rock, punk, metal, or even classic 50s and 60s rock'n'roll—they're all here for the taking.
 At times, they'd even sell a few specialty publications all about that rowdy genre.
 With so many records and CDs on offer, any rock fan will have a field day scurrying through each row and finding a gem or two in them!

 Source: Disco 100 Facebook Page